mcmah309/eros/README.md

 #### Internal Tracing For Testing Only

-If one does not want to expose any tracing details of the library and only use `TracedError` internally for testing.
-By default disable the `traced` feature flag so all tracing operations become a no opt.
-This can be then enabled for tests only.
+If one does not want to expose any tracing details of the library and only use `TracedError` internally for testing, they should By default disable the `traced` feature flag so all tracing operations become a no opt.
+This can then be enabled for tests only.
 Then at the api boundary one can easily just call `into_inner` to get the inner `T` in `TracedError<T>`.
+Thus no constructs of this library will be exposed to downstream crates and there is no performance impact.